-- Doctoral Universities: Includes institutions that awarded at least 20 research/scholarship doctoral degrees during the update year (this does not include professional practice doctoral-level degrees, such as the JD, MD, PharmD, DPT, etc.).
-Excludes Special Focus Institutions and Tribal Colleges. - Master's Colleges and Universities: Generally includes institutions that awarded at least 50 master's degrees and fewer than 20 doctoral degrees during the update year (with occasional exceptions see Methodology).
-Excludes Special Focus Institutions and Tribal Colleges. - Baccalaureate Colleges: Includes institutions where baccalaureate or higher degrees represent at least 50 percent of all degrees but where fewer than 50 master's degrees or 20 doctoral degrees were awarded during the update year.
+Doctoral Universities - Includes institutions that awarded at least 20 research/scholarship doctoral degrees during the update year (this does not include professional practice doctoral-level degrees, such as the JD, MD, PharmD, DPT, etc.).
+Excludes Special Focus Institutions and Tribal Colleges.

+Master's Colleges and Universities - Generally includes institutions that awarded at least 50 master's degrees and fewer than 20 doctoral degrees during the update year (with occasional exceptions - see Methodology).
+Excludes Special Focus Institutions and Tribal Colleges.

+Baccalaureate Colleges - Includes institutions where baccalaureate or higher degrees represent at least 50 percent of all degrees but where fewer than 50 master's degrees or 20 doctoral degrees were awarded during the update year.
 (Some institutions above the master's degree threshold are also included; see Methodology.)
-Excludes Special Focus Institutions and Tribal Colleges. - Baccalaureate/Associate's Colleges: Includes four-year colleges (by virtue of having at least one baccalaureate degree program) with fewer than 50 percent of degrees awarded at the associate's level.
-Excludes Special Focus Institutions and Tribal Colleges. - Associate's Colleges: Institutions at which the highest level degree awarded is an associate's degree.
+Excludes Special Focus Institutions and Tribal Colleges.

+Baccalaureate/Associate's Colleges - Includes four-year colleges (by virtue of having at least one baccalaureate degree program) with fewer than 50 percent of degrees awarded at the associate's level.
+Excludes Special Focus Institutions and Tribal Colleges.
+Associate's Colleges - Institutions at which the highest level degree awarded is an associate's degree.
 The institutions are sorted into nine categories based on the intersection of two factors: disciplinary focus (transfer, career & technical or mixed) and dominant student type (traditional, nontraditional or mixed).
-Excludes Special Focus Institutions and Tribal Colleges. - Special Focus Institutions: Institutions where a high concentration of degrees is in a single field or set of related fields.
-Excludes Tribal Colleges. - Tribal Colleges: Colleges and universities that are members of the American Indian Higher Education Consortium, as identified in IPEDS Institutional Characteristics.
+Excludes Special Focus Institutions and Tribal Colleges.

+Special Focus Institutions- Institutions where a high concentration of degrees is in a single field or set of related fields.
+Excludes Tribal Colleges.

+Tribal Colleges - Colleges and universities that are members of the American Indian Higher Education Consortium, as identified in IPEDS Institutional Characteristics.

+For more information on the Basic Classification Methodology.